alessiobar/Bachelor-Thesis/README.md

 ## Data

 The original dataset from Berger et al. contains data about 4200 songs and it was scraped from *Billboard.com* (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq).
-In the specific, the authors scraped the weekly most popular downloaded songs chart, quarterly for 3 years, and for 7 major genres (i.e., christian, country, dance, rock, pop, rap, r&b).
+In the specific, the authors scraped the weekly most popular downloaded songs chart (top-50), quarterly for 3 years, and for 7 major genres (i.e., christian, country, dance, rock, pop, rap, r&b).

-To aquire *Billboard*'s data refer to `BillboardScraper.py`, which returns the following columns: *song name, artist name, genre, date and rank*[!!!].

-however notice that, as of now (2022), the *Digital Song Sales charts* are accessible only by paying a monthly fee)
+To aquire the *Billboard*'s data refer to `BillboardScraper.py`, which returns the following columns: *song name, artist name, genre, date and rank*[!!!].
+However notice that, as of now (2023) and unlike few years ago, the *Digital Song Sales charts* are only accessible upon a monthly payment).

-digital song sales

-*Billboard's Digital Download Rankings* charts, ie.

 (..For the **text mining** part, i will rebuild t)

-It was scraped from Billboard’s digital download rankings, taking one week every three months for a three years period (i.e., 2014-2016), for seven major genres appearing on the website .
-In total, given that each chart contains exactly 50 ranked songs, there are 4200 songs originally ranked from 1 to 50 and subsequently reverse coded

 Since two different types of analyses are carried out, ie. Text Mining and Audio Mining, two datasets will be used: